benparsons/matrix-notes/faq/refresh-v1/faq-refresh.md

 so yes, most belong to other users just like gmail.com belongs to google and hotmail.com to microsoft but you can send messages from one to the other

+Spec related points

+Make a list of things to compare to, then make a separate page?